 Air plants are a stylish addition to your indoor houseplant arrangements.
-They bring a touch of minimalism to your home or office with their delicate curls and bright colors.
+They bring a touch of minimalism to your relaxing areas, home offices, and anywhere in your home.

-They are known for being fairly easy to grow for plant parents and even can grow plants if you care for them consistently.
+They are known for being fairly easy to grow for plant parents and can even grow quite large in size if you nurture them with some TLC!

-Here at BRAID & WOOD, we are often asked questions about the care of air plants.
-One of the most asked questions is ‘do air plants need soil?’
+Here at Braid & Wood, we are often asked questions about how to care for air plants.
+One of the most asked questions is, ‘do air plants need soil?’

-So follow our helpful blog and find out the definitive answer.
+So follow our helpful blog and find out the answer!

 What Are Air Plants?

-Air plants are members of the New World genus Tillandsia family, which in turn are a part of the pineapple or Bromeliaceae family.
+Air plants are members of the Tillandsia family, which in turn are a part of the pineapple or Bromeliaceae family.

 They are a species of plant which grows natively in South America.
 There is a huge range to choose from, as there are over 600 known varieties.

-So is there a special way that they take in nutrients other than through the soil?
+So is there a special way that they take in nutrients since they don't need soil to thrive?

 The leaves of this intriguing plant have a special coating called trichomes which often give varieties a silvery gray hue.
 This protective layer helps air plants to obtain moisture from the air around them, including rainfall in their natural habitat.